WHAT IS ADKAR

 ADKAR® Model, created by Prosci®‘s founder Jeff Hiatt, is a goal-oriented change management model used in the process of individual and organizational change.
 It is based on a simple idea that organizational change can be achieved through personal change.
 Organizational change happens when people do their job differently.
 To do that, they themselves need to change.

-ADKAR® letters represent 5 stages of a change process on individual basis.
+ADKAR letters represent 5 stages of the change process on individual basis.
 Those are the milestones that people need to achieve to change and to make the change last.
-It starts with awareness why the change is needed, the desire to be part of a change, knowledge to know what to do and ability to actually do that.
-At this stage the change happens, and the last step is reinforcement to make the change last.
+It starts with the awareness of why the change is needed, the desire to be a part of a change, the knowledge to know what to do, and the ability to actually do that.
+At this stage the change happens, and the last step is the reinforcement to make the change last.

 ADKAR® Model is based on 20 years of research with over 4500 participants.
 Both model and methodology are unique and come from collective worldwide “lessons learned” by those who are implementing change.
 According to research, 97% of participants said that ADKAR® was either somewhat or extremely effective as a structured approach to change management.

 - ADKAR® Model is focusing on driving individual change to achieve organizational results.

 - As a goal-orientated model it sets clear goals for change management activities and measurable outcomes.

 - The simple framework makes it user-friendly for everyone involved in managing change.
 It provides understandable language for everyone within an organization to describe and discuss the changes.

 - It comes hand-in-hand with project management.
 A project brings a solution, while the Model focuses on its adoption and usage.

 According to Prosci’s research, the people side of change is cited as the most common reason for project failure.
 We are all familiar with the project output being realized, but the outcomes are not as close as expected.
 Organizations often invest solely in the technical side of the solution that brings change, but few pay attention to the people who will need to bring that change to life by changing the way they work.